BREAKING

 this relationship--no matter how empty, adrift or tortured

-you feel when she's gone, could literally bring about what
+you feel when he/she's gone, could absolutely bring about

 Again,